-I noticed how I had to adjust my chest lever grip to accommodate the handle shape, at first I was slightly put off by this however with time I have come to prefer the shape of the Garberg handle over some of my other comfortable knives.
+I noticed how I had to adjust my chest lever grip to accommodate the handle shape, at first I was slightly put off by this however with time I have come to prefer the shape of the Mora Garberg handle over some of my other comfortable knives.
 So please give it time to get used to this new shape, I found that putting my thumb length ways along the handle seemed to work best.
 The grip material is synthetic with a texture running on the palm swell.
-Its not a ‘sticky’ material and it can be marked with a finger nail if you try hard enough.
+It’s not a ‘sticky’ material and it can be marked with a finger nail if you try hard enough.

 Out into the field for a wood stove fire lighting demonstration and I was battoning through seasoned hard wood for a couple of hours.
-The Garberg worked well at dealing with such hard material, the micro bevel helps to protect the edge somewhat.
+The Mora Garberg worked well at dealing with such hard material, the micro bevel helps to protect the edge somewhat.
 After the session I inspected it and noticed that it was still sharp.
 Fantastic news for those longer more remote trips where edge damage is an issue but you may need to consider taking multiple sharpening implements to fully sharpen both bevels on the blade.
 That would mean taking another bit of equipment into the field.

 The sheath I chose was the leather option, it does also come in a plastic multi mount version which could be useful for people who want to mount it on rucksacks, other equipment or vertically on the belt for example.
 I went for the leather as I believe its longer lasting and grips the knife better.
 I have a neck knife for when I’m in and out of a canoe and I have also found vertical belt carry to be unconformable but this is only personal preference.

-The weight and feel of the knife are solid and I would certainly take it with me on a longer trip where I would appreciate the durability of the grind and sheath closure as it provides extra reassurance that you wont lose your knife accidentally with it slipping out.
+The weight and feel of the knife are solid.
+I would certainly take it with me on a longer trip where I would appreciate the durability of the grind and sheath closure as it provides extra reassurance that you wont lose your knife accidentally with it slipping out.
 The addition of that micro bevel helps in protecting the edge from dings and being rolled.